lichengunc/speaker_listener_reinforcer/README.md

 TODO
 ====
-* Large-size Feature Extraction
-Note, I haven't figured out a way for extracting refclef_berkely's features as torch's hdf5 does not support partial writing.
-To be investigated...
-* automatic generation given image
-Current code only support referring expression geneneration given ground-truth bounding-box (with label).
+* automatic referring expression generation given just an image Current code only support referring expression geneneration given ground-truth bounding-box (with label).
 It shouldn't take too much effort to finish this.
 Just add some more functions inside DetsLoader.lua
-* upload all pre-trained models